This tutorial shows you how to set up a single-replica

 In this section, you set up your WordPress blog.

-In your browser, go to the following URL:
+In your browser, go to the following URL, replacing external-ip-address with the

-external-ip-address: the external IP address of the service that exposes your WordPress instance.
+EXTERNAL_IPaddress of the service that exposes your WordPress instance:

 On the WordPress installation page, select a language, and then click Continue.